KimDebroye/KidsMode/README.md

 ## How to use & what it does

 - At first run, this tool does the following:
-	- It creates a 'KidsMode.ini' file in the 'assets' folder.
+	- It creates a '*KidsMode.ini*' file in the '*assets*' folder.
-	- It creates a backup of all files and folders that this tool may change in the 'assets\backup' folder.
+	- It creates a backup of all files and folders that this tool may change in the '*assets\backup*' folder.
 		- **Important note**: `Depending on the size and quantity of the files and folders needing a backup, it may take some time for this tool to pop up when you run it the first time.
 Please be patient.`
 	- *Note: when the contents in the 'assets' folder are deleted, the above steps are repeated.*
 - ![Retropie Options Menu](https://raw.githubusercontent.com/KimDebroye/KidsMode/master/_GitHubAssets/buttons/btn_options-menu.png) **Retropie Options Menu**